 Child Wise is a social enterprise of Save the Children Australia.
-The Board of Child Wise consists of Peter Hodgson, Michelle Somerville, Michelle Scott and Paul Ronalds in their capacities as directors and Chief Executive Officer respectively of Save the Children Australia.
+The Board of Child Wise consists of Peter Hodgson, Andrew Jackomos, Michelle Somerville, Michelle Scott and Paul Ronalds in their capacities as directors and Chief Executive Officer respectively of Save the Children Australia.

 Andrew Jackomos is a proud Yorta Yorta/Gunditjmara man.
 Andrew currently heads Aboriginal Economic Development for the Victorian Government.
 Prior to this, Andrew was appointed the Special Adviser for Aboriginal Self-Determination to the Victorian Government where he played an influential role in embedding the ethos of self-determination across the whole of government context.
 Andrew’s role as Special Adviser followed on from his five years as the inaugural Commissioner for Aboriginal Children and Young People in Victoria.
 As Commissioner, Andrew was responsible for advocating for and overseeing the provision of state government services to Aboriginal and Torres Strait Islander children, particularly the most vulnerable in the areas of child protection, youth justice and homelessness.
 Andrew became a Child Wise board member in August 2020.